mfederici/torch-mist/README.md

 ### Estimators
-Each estimator implemented in the library is an instance of `MutualInformationEstimator` and can be instantiated through a simplified utility functions or directly for the corresponding class:
+Each estimator implemented in the library is an instance of `MutualInformationEstimator` and can be instantiated through a simplified utility functions
 ```python3
 ############################
 # Simplified instantiation #